JosephKalash/swagger_readme/swagger_readme.md

         400: OpenApiResponse(description='Bad request (something invalid)'),
     },
 ```
-We can use `inline_serializer` func for simple response.
+We can use `inline_serializer` function for simple response.
+This lets you conveniently define the endpoint’s schema inline without actually writing a serializer class.

 ## `extend_schema` with view

-We can use `extend_schema` with view to implement its options to all view methods (ex. tags)
+You can use `extend_schema` with a view class to apply its options to all view methods (ex. tags that categorize this view class's endpoints under a single label on the Swagger page.)
 ```python
 @extend_schema(tags=['mfa'])
 class ExampleApiView(APIView):